RachidaTanassat/deeptweets/README.md

-# DeepTweets: Twitter Sentiment Analysis
+# DeepTweets: Sports vs Politics Classifier

 ## Overview

-DeepTweets is a machine learning project focused on sentiment analysis of tweets collected from Twitter's API.
-The project classifies tweets into sentiment categories such as positive, negative, or neutral, using natural language processing (NLP) techniques and machine learning algorithms.
+DeepTweets is a machine learning project focused on classifying tweets into two categories: sports and politics.
+The project leverages natural language processing (NLP) techniques and machine learning algorithms to predict whether a given tweet is related to sports or politics.

 ## Installation